benshope/archive_3/README.md

-# Ethicizer - Support Good Companies
+# Ethicizer

-Ethicizer shows whether a company aligns with a consumer's values.
+Ethicizer shows whether a company's political leanings align with a consumer's values.
 Having this data available allows consumers to vote with their wallets and change the world.

 ## Directory Layout